Melb-Uni/SP-REDBACK-BACKEND/readme.md

 7. This project uses Understand for analyze Metrics.Please install Understand and change UND_PATH in github_util.py

 **For the second time to run the system:**
-1.start server `python manage.py runserver`
+1. start server `python manage.py runserver`
-2.Open the front-end
+2. Open the front-end
 3. Wait until a new page jump out in the browser.
 Please logout and login again if you found you are not at the login page

 ### Structuring files